top of page

 Maintaining and upgrading your home’s electrical system is crucial for adhering to modern safety standards and meeting future electrical needs.
 A well-maintained electrical system not only ensures safety but also enhances property value and reduces the risks and costs associated with outdated wiring and insufficient electrical panels.

-Electrical Panel Replacement
+Average Electrical Panel Replacement Cost Factors

-The average cost of replacing an old electrical panel with a new one of the same capacity costs the average Canadian homeowner about $3,200, although that range could be anywhere from $1,025 to more than $12,800.
+The average cost of replacing your electrical panel with a new one of the same capacity costs the average Canadian homeowner about $3,200, although that range could be anywhere from $1,025 to more than $12,800.
 But everything depends on how big the panel is and how much power your home needs.
 For example, the power requirements for a small bungalow will be dwarfed by the needs of a luxury home of more than 4,000 square feet.

 The other part of the job you’ll have to consider is updating old wiring.
 A new panel means your old wires may not be compatible.
 Additionally, the costs associated with moving an electrical panel to comply with building codes or enhance accessibility can be influenced by the extent of new wiring required for the project.